HULKs/hulk/docs/setup/nao_setup.md

 ## Flashing the Firmware

+You can flash the firmware both using [pepsi](../tooling/pepsi.md) or manually using an USB stick.

+Flashing with pepsi is done using the `gammaray` subcommand and is the preferred option.
+The following steps are only necessary for manual flashing with an USB stick.

 ### Preparing a Flash-Stick

 First, the firmware image has to be flashed to a USB stick.